Naviamold1/searcher/README.md

 If you want to scrape with proxies:

+1. go to [searcher\settings.py](https://github.com/Naviamold1/searcher/blob/d43be643de89297f834276af9ce3482138ff3735/searcher/settings.py) scroll down until you see `DOWNLOADER_MIDDLEWARES` option and uncomment the rotating.proxie lines.
-1. Create `proxies.txt` file in the root folder.
+2. Create `proxies.txt` file in the root folder.
-2. Fill it with your proxies.
+3. Fill it with your proxies.

 Thats it.
 And no I DON'T provide proxies, you will have to find them on your own.